 As such, JIAS is a university-based institute for advanced study as opposed to free-standing institutes such as those in Princeton, Berlin, Radcliffe, and Stellenbosch.

 JIAS is based in a dedicated facility in the Johannesburg surburb of Westdene, near the University of Johannesburg.
-It offers accommodation for fellows and other visiting scholars, as well conference and weorkshop facilities.
+It offers accommodation for fellows and other visiting scholars, as well conference and workshop facilities.

-For more information, please contact Estelle Prinsloo on +27 11 559 1220, or email@example.com.
+For more information, please contact Reshmi Singh on +27 11 559 1220, or firstname.lastname@example.org.
 Alternatively, please use the contact form.